re-js/babel-plugin-jsx-wrapper/README.md

 {
   "plugins": [
     ["jsx-wrapper", {
-      "decorator": "mobx" // or "remini", by default "realar" }]
+      "decorator": "mobx" // or "remini-react", "remini-preact", by default "realar" }]
   ]
 }